andrew/ultimate-awesome/README.md

 - [awesome-argonone](https://github.com/sagikazarmark/awesome-argonone) - List of Argon ONE links.
 - [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-web-graphics](https://github.com/taenykim/awesome-web-graphics) - A collection of WEB Graphics | css | canvas | webgl | library | awesome web pages.
-- [Awesome-JavaScript-Libraries](https://github.com/themeselection/Awesome-JavaScript-Libraries) - The Currated list of 200+ Awesome JavaScript libraries to add stunning UI components in your projects.
 - [awesome-NLP-Machine-Learning](https://github.com/tjunlp-lab/awesome-NLP-Machine-Learning) - A list of paper & code on machine learning techniques for NLP research, including RL/Self-supervised Learning/VAE/GAN/Meta learning.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.